hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_custom_domain_association.html.markdown

 layout: "azurerm"
 page_title: "Azure Resource Manager: azurerm_cdn_frontdoor_custom_domain_association"
 description: |-
-  Manages the single apply/single destroy incompatibility between the CDN FrontDoor API and the Terraform dependency graph.
+  Manages the association between a CDN FrontDoor Custom Domain and one or more CDN FrontDoor Routes.
  ---

  # azurerm_cdn_frontdoor_custom_domain_association

-Manages the single destroy incompatibility between the CDN FrontDoor API and the Terraform dependency graph generation.
-You should use this association resource to avoid receiving the `This resource is still associated with a route.
-Please delete the association with the route first before deleting this resource` error when issuing the Terraform `destroy` command.
+Manages the association between a CDN FrontDoor Custom Domain and one or more CDN FrontDoor Routes.

 ## Example Usage